-The operational aspect of the College Emergency Response Plan is based upon the National Incident Management System (NIMS) (see Appendix I-1).
+The operational aspect of the College EMP is based upon the National Incident Management System (NIMS).
 NIMS is a modular emergency management system designed for all hazards and levels of emergency response.
 This system creates a combination of facilities, equipment, personnel, procedures, and communication operating within a standardized organizational structure.
 The system is used by the Department of Homeland Security and throughout the United States as the basis for emergency response management.
-Use of NIMS at the College facilitates the College's ability to communicate and coordinate response actions with other jurisdictions and external emergency response agencies.
+With training, the use of NIMS at the College facilitates the College's ability to communicate and coordinate response actions with other jurisdictions and external emergency response agencies.